 10 Then Jesus said, “Make the people sit down.”
 Now there was much grass in the place.
 So the men sat down, in number about five thousand.
 11 And Jesus took the loaves, and when He had given thanks He distributed them to the disciples, and the disciples to those sitting down; and likewise of the fish, as much as they wanted.

-Having seen that the disciples could do nothing about the feeding of the 5,000, Jesus took the situation in His own hands.
+Having seen that the disciples could do nothing about the feeding of the 5,000, Jesus took the situation into His own hands.

 Then Jesus said,